Jump to topic

-Interventions from health professionals — it is important to consult a medical practitioner before quitting alcohol.
+- Interventions from health professionals — it is important to consult a practitioner before quitting alcohol.
 Withdrawal symptoms may be severe and result in relapse or overdose.
-A medical practitioner can also explain the different therapies available to address underlying problems that may be affecting the addiction.
+The practitioner can explain the different therapies available.
+These treatments help address underlying problems that may be affecting the addiction.

-If you or your loved one is suffering from alcoholism, please seek medical attention to design a treatment plan that can accompany you to a path of recovery and relief.
+If you or your loved one is suffering from alcoholism, seek medical attention.
+These specialists can design a treatment plan that can accompany you to a path of recovery and relief.

 There are a few aftercare programs available after you finish treatment.
 These groups can help you abstain from alcohol long-term and prevent relapse.

 Common options include:

 - SMART Recovery stands for Self-Management and Recovery Training.
 The goal is to support individuals who give up alcohol and help them abstain from substance use.

 - Al-Anon is an international mutual support program for people impacted by a loved one's drinking.

 - Sober living homes provide an environment that is an ideal stepping stone between detox and a fresh start.
 They are also known as halfway houses.